-Start a side hustle and take that income into an investment account, like through Ally Invest.
+Start a side hustle and take that income into an investment account.
 These types of companies help beginner investors grow their investment as much as possible in the most straightforward way possible.
 By using your side hustle income, you’re not digging into your regular bank account, and the more you make, the more you can watch your investment grow.

 Multiple Sources of Income Feels Empowering